Texas Land For Sale (17745 results)

 ACTIVE

-Red River County - 17631 FM 1159, Clarksville, TX
+Red River County - 17631 Farm Road 1159, Clarksville, TX

 G4 Ranch 235 Acres of Premier Hunting & Recreational Paradise in Red River County, Texas

-Escape to the wild beauty of Northeast Texas with the G4 Ranch, a remarkable 235-acre hunting and recreational property for sale near Clarksville, Texas in scenic Red River County.
+Escape to the wild beauty of Northeast Texas with the G4 Ranch, a remarkable 235-acre hunting and recreational property for sale north of Clarksville, Texas in scenic Red River County.
 Ideally situated just under 2 hours from North Dallas, this turnkey ranch is the perfect retreat for sportsmen, outdoor families, or investors looking for a legacy landholding near DFW.

 Proudly offered by the Altaterra Premier Team with United Country Altaterra Realty & Auction, this ranch combines world-class hunting, beautiful timberland, and modern amenitiesall in one of the most sought-after recreational markets in Texas.